-The gross carrying amount of the amount due from subsidiaries amounted to RM5,575,944.
-The Company carries significant amount due from subsidiaries which subject to a high credit risk exposure.
+The gross carrying amount of the amount due from subsidiaries amounted to approximately RM51 million.
+The Company carries significant amount owing by subsidiaries which subject to a high credit risk exposure.

 The Director has carried out the assessment using MFRS 9, expected credit losses ("ECL") steps, by considering the risk of probability of default, loss given default and exposure at default, of the subsidiaries.
-Hence, additional impairment of the amount owing by subsidiaries amounted approximately RM720,000 has been made in the Company's financial statements.
+Hence, additional impairment of the amount due from subsidiaries amounted approximately RM51 million has been made in the Company's financial statements.